WICG/ua-client-hints/draft-west-ua-client-hints.md

 To set the user agent metadata for a request (`r`), the user agent MUST execute the following
 steps:

-1. If request's header list does not contain `User-Agent`, then the user agent should append `User-Agent`/default `User-Agent` value to `request`'s header list.
+1. If request's header list does not contain `User-Agent`, then the user agent MAY append `User-Agent`/default `User-Agent` value to `request`'s header list.

 2. Set request's `Sec-CH-Arch` header, as described in {{sec-ch-arch}}.